 Sam takes people’s orders, prepares food, and cleans dishes – “whatever needs being done,” Sam says.
 For him, the difficulties of the job are more about the social side of things rather than the practical aspects of working.

 “I’ve always wanted to work and have my own house and have my own car and be out in the workforce…but difficulties?
 Maybe when people are being indecisive?”
 He says.

 Megan’s head dips as she recalls, “Primary and High school has never worked for Sam, and to be honest, it made him sick.
 He disengaged from it each and every year.
 This was depressing for him and frightening for us as parents.”

 “Sam wants to learn but in a way that he can.
 People with Asperger’s communicate, learn and process information differently.
 You can try and teach them social skills but it’s important to remember that they are always going to be on the Autism Spectrum.
-Manners matter but the best way to learn them is when you are using your strengths to do valued work in the community while being supported to do it.”
+Manners matter but the best way to learn is when you are using your strengths to do valued work in the community while being supported to do it.”

 ON-Q understands the important stage in a young person’s life as they prepare to leave school and enter the job market for the first time.
 ON-Q’s CEO, Lisa Smith said, “The key is to find employers who like working with people who are different or are at least willing to learn the benefits of employing them.
 And there are a lot of benefits.
 People with Autism are often very loyal, honest, and good at finding faults because of their great attention to detail.”